 M.C. has long been an advocate for getting people involved, working to actively engage people in decisions that impact their daily lives.
 M.C.’s efforts ensure the inclusion of those people whose voices have traditionally been limited and have therefore felt marginalized.
 M.C. has worked tirelessly to safeguard the people living in Council District 3 as well as elsewhere around the county to make sure they are provided a seat at the table and afforded the opportunity to work collaboratively with their elected leaders to have their concerns heard.
 M.C.’s efforts have extended to ensuring that the decisions being made by the Council are open and transparent to the public, and that the public has a well understood and visible role in this decision-making process.

 For the past 20 plus years, M.C.
 Keegan-Ayer has been involved in county issues, particularly those dealing with education, growth and development.
 Through M.C.’s advocacy efforts, working collaboratively with the Board of Education and the Board of County Commissioners, she was able to secure funding for a new playground for Waverley Elementary School; to bring about the renovation of West Frederick Middle School, the rebuilding of Lincoln ES as well as Frederick High School.
-She began advocating for a new school to relieve the horrendous overcrowding at Hillcrest ES and now in the fall, the new Butterfly Ridge ES will open.
+She began advocating for a new school to relieve the horrendous overcrowding at Hillcrest ES.
+As a result of this advocacy the new Butterfly Ridge ES was opened in 2018.
 M.C. worked with the County Executive to find the funds to build the over-sized gym on the school which allows Frederick City’s Parks and Rec to operate programs for the benefit of the community.